wythers/myblog/README.md

 - **SPA**: Yes, Building with Myblog will produce an SPA web blog, which means leaving rendering to the frontend and requiring fewer server resources.
 Taking [Wyther's Blog](wytherblog.top) as an example, the annual cloud server bill is about $15.

-- **Microservice-based** On the backend, for example, web and application services are independent, which means migration can take a few minutes depending on the cloud provider's price.
+- **Microservice-based**: On the backend, for example, web and application services are independent, which means migration can take a few minutes depending on the cloud provider's price.

-- **Writing Post Only With Markdown** No HTML, No CSS, NO static page, just writing your post ONLY with Markdown!!!
+- **Writing Post Only With Markdown**: No HTML, No CSS, NO static page, just writing your post ONLY with Markdown!!!

 There's a lot more to be had!
 Give it a try and find out.